Are you considering the move from Scrum to Kanban? Then you are among the growing number of teams looking for work clarity and productivity.

 The first thing to do after the decision to switch from Scrum to Kanban is made, is that the entire team has to agree on pursuing incremental change and is motivated to work for it.
 Make the policies explicit, so everyone would know how things should happen and be aware of their role in the process.

 With this checked, you are ready to start optimizing workflow with Kanban.
-Set up your board, whether physical or digital, find the best way to arrange it for the needs of your process.
+Check different Kanban board examples, set up your board, whether physical or digital, and find the best way to arrange it for the needs of your process.

 Despite the different focus of the two approaches and the usual rhetoric framed as Scrum vs Kanban, there are things that are good to keep after you make a transition to Kanban.